koffy456/Software-Group-Project/README.md

-readme file for main repository
+readme file for main repo